ObserveRTC/observer-service/README.md

 from [Monitors]().
 The collected Samples are analyzed, and decomposed by the observer.
 The Observer generates [Reports]() and forwards them for further processing.

+$ MAYBE RETHINK $

 The analysis performed by the observer involves the following operations:
+ * Identify events (call started / ended, client joined / left, etc…)
- * Identify samples belong to the same call.
+ * Identify samples, which belongs to the same call.
  * Identify the source clients for video and audio tracks
  * Matching samples from SFUs with samples from Browser-side clients
- * Identify events (call started / ended, client joined / left, etc…)

 The observer decompose Samples to the following parts:
  * Meta: Various information about the monitored client (operation system, engine, media devices, etc...)